Start using Microsoft Defender Experts for Hunting

 - Sign in if you already have a Microsoft account.
 If none, create one.

-- The Microsoft 365 Defender quick tour will get you familiar with the security suite, where the capabilities are and how important they are.
+- The Microsoft Defender XDR quick tour will get you familiar with the security suite, where the capabilities are and how important they are.
 Select Take a quick tour.

 - Read the short descriptions about what the Microsoft Defender Experts service is and the capabilities it provides.
 Select Next.
 You'll see the welcome page: